VISEGRAD BLOG: EU Presidency offers Czechs chance to transform relationship with Brussels

 Banging on about Europe

 Prime Minister Petr Fiala, who only joined the party in 2013, is not so bound by this tradition.
 Yes, in the past he supported former US President Donald Trump and said he would have voted for Brexit if he were British.
-He has also attacked the EU’s policies on climate change, refugees and gender equality, and recently warmly congratulated Orban on his recent flawed electoral victory.
+He has also attacked the EU’s policies on climate change, refugees and gender equality, and recently warmly congratulated Orban on his flawed electoral victory.

 However, Fiala is not so obsessed with the EU as the ODS’ right wing, and is closer to its typically much more pro-EU voter base.
 For Fiala, like former UK premier David Cameron, “his number one goal is for the ODS not to keep ‘banging on’ about Europe’,” says Ondrej Houska, EU correspondent of financial daily Hospodarske Noviny.

 Fiala also prefers a quiet, consensual approach.
-Houska highlights the careful way Fiala approached the EU’s oil sanctions against Russia, which was sensitive because of Czech dependency on Russian supplies.
+Houska highlights the careful – and successful – way Fiala approached the EU’s oil sanctions against Russia, which was sensitive because of Czech dependency on Russian supplies.
 This was an issue that Babis – like Orban – would probably have used as a club to bash Brussels.
 “We never threatened a veto, we just stated the issues and negotiated,” says Houska.

 Another reason for optimism is that the ODS is much weaker within the four-party centre-right coalition government this time around, and holds just 34 seats in the 200-member parliament.
 Leading figures in the other three parties – notably Foreign Minister Jan Lipavsky (Pirates), Europe Minister Mikulas Bek (STAN), as well as Speaker Markéta Pekarová Adamová (TOP09) are much more pro-Europe and are strongly anti-Orban.